-A duotone image is an image that instead of using a normal grayscale blends it with two other colours.
-One colour that affects the highlights and one colour that affects the shadows.
+A duotone image is an image that instead of using a normal grayscale blends it with two other colors.
+One color that affects the highlights and one color that affects the shadows.

-To create a duo toned image or split toned image, go to the Split Toning Panel.
-You can either use the Hue and Saturation sliders to find the colour you want.
-Alternatively, you can click on the colour field next to the ‘Highlights’ label.
-Here you can choose the toning colour for the highlights directly.
-Next, choose the colour you wish for the shadow tones.
+To create a duo-toned image or split toned image, go to the Split Toning Panel.
+You can either use the Hue and Saturation sliders to find the color you want.
+Alternatively, you can click on the color field next to the ‘Highlights’ label.
+Here you can choose the toning color for the highlights directly.
+Next, choose the color you wish for the shadow tones.
 You get the best results if the highlight tone and the shadow tones you select are not too far from each other.
 Otherwise, you will get some a little too creative and funky looking images.